astralblue/py-freebsd/README.md

     quotaon quotasync reboot sendfile setlogin setpriority setproctitle setprogname setquota setrlimit statfs

+## Feedback

+Any comments, suggestions, and/or patches are very welcome.
+Just file an Issue or Pull Request on GitHub or bug report in the FreeBSD Bug Tracking system and we'll get back to it.

 ## Authors

 Some part of this software is based on Doug White's py-kqueue.

-Hye-Shik Chang <perky@FreeBSD.org>
+Hye-Shik Chang <perky@FreeBSD.org> added bulk of it.

 Maksym Sobolyev <sobomax@FreeBSD.org> has brought this package into the wonderful world of the Python 3.x.

-Any comments, suggestions, and/or patches are very welcome.
-Just file an Issue or Pull Request on GitHub or bug report in the FreeBSD Bug Tracking system and we'll get back to it.

-Thank you for using Py-FreeBSD!
+## Thank you for using Py-FreeBSD!